vigna/webgraph-rs/cli/README.md

 for graph compression.

 This crate provides the `webgraph` CLI tool with various subcommands for working with compressed graphs.
+The tool can be installed with `cargo install webgraph-cli`, or by invoking `cargo build` and retrieving it from your target directory.

 The tool supports:

 - **Building** accessory data structures (Elias–Fano offsets, DCF)
 - **Converting** graphs between formats (arcs, ASCII, endianness)